bachletuankhai/tp/docs/UserGuide-2101.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous HackLink home folder.

+**Q**: How to check if I have Java 11 on my computer?<br>
+**A**: Open terminal, run `java -v`.
+You should be able to see your current version of Java.
+If you don't have Java installed, there should be an error message saying so.

+**Q**: I have Java installed on my computer, but it is not version 11.
+Can I use HackLink with it?<br>
+**A**: The application can work with Java newer than version 11, but it is recommended to run it with Java 11.